H16 Xtreme Led Pro Fog Light Bulb – Yellow (2700K color) Fog Lights for the 5th Gen 4Runner

 - You are looking to remove blue/violet colors

 It might depend on the look you are going for as well.
-If you just want the Yellow fog look, then you can just buy filters you throw over the top of your factory housing.
+If you just want the Yellow fog look, then you can look at a set of Lamin-X filters you throw over the top of your factory housing.

 We will do a follow-up post on those and compare.